tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

+Real-time individual data, Tracking Monitoring Nicotine Exposure: Provides immediate feedback on vaping activity.
+Reward when overcoming addiction, engage when weak in resisting temptations.

-Real-time Data Tracking: Provides immediate feedback on vaping activity, allowing teens to see their progress and identify areas for improvement.
+The sensor can track the amount of nicotine a teen is exposed to throughout the day.
+This data can help them see their progress over time and identify situations or activities that trigger cravings and identify areas for improvement.

-Increased Motivation: Gamification elements and rewards incentivize continued progress and celebrate achievements.
+Increased Motivation: Gamification elements and deserved rewards incentivize continued progress and celebrate achievements.

 Positive Reinforcement: Earning rewards from well-known gaming companies adds a layer of excitement and reinforces positive behavior.
+It can change the culture from vaping being adult like to hero those who beat nicotine and earn respect from industry giants.

 Supportive Community: The mobile app can foster a supportive online community where teens can connect with peers facing similar challenges.

+Awareness and Accountability: Having real-time data on nicotine exposure can create awareness of vaping habits and help them to hold themself accountable for their nicotine free goals.

+Positive Behavior Change:

+Positive Reinforcement: By tracking progress with the sensor, teens can celebrate milestones and nicotine-free days.
+This positive reinforcement can encourage them to stay on track.

+Goal Setting and Adjustment: Seeing the data can help teens and their caregivers set realistic goals and adjust strategies if needed.

+Additional Benefits:

+Honest Conversations: The sensor data can open honest conversations with parents or caregivers about cravings, challenges, and successes during the quitting process.

+Empowerment: Using an induvial sensor can empower teens to take control of their own quitting journey.

 Evaluation